The Birth of Milwaukee Irish Fest

 Based on the continued interest in the festival, Irish Fest established a summer school program.
 The Milwaukee Irish Fest Summer School, which provides a week of courses prior to the festival for adults and children, offers a showcase of workshops in Irish dance and music, crafts, lectures, Gaelic language instruction and a historical overview of the Irish heritage.
 The school continues to draw hundreds of individuals from all over the world to teach and participate in this annual favorite during the week leading up to the festival.

-The Irish Fest Center and Ward Irish Music Archives
+The CelticMKE Center and Ward Irish Music Archives

 The Irish Fest Foundation